kdvolder/vscode-remote-java-dev-env/README.md

 ```

 This is expected because every time the sshd is run in a new
 container, it generates new host keys.
-To fix this just follow
+To get past this error,
-the instructions printed alongside the error message to remove
+just follow  the instructions printed alongside the error
-the host from list of known hosts.
+message to remove  the host from list of known hosts.
 E.g:

 ```
 $ ssh-keygen -f "/home/kdvolder/.ssh/known_hosts" -R "172.17.0.2"